 Who Can Submit?

-Anyone may submit an original Work to be considered for publication in Redwood Roots Magazine provided he or she are the original Author/Creator and are the copyright holder to the Work being submitted.
+Anyone may submit an original Work to be considered for publication in Redwood Roots Digital Magazine provided they are the original Author/Creator and are the copyright holder to the Work being submitted.
 Works may be submitted by individuals, groups, or entire classes.

 General Submission Guidelines

 Submitted Works cannot have been previously published, nor be forthcoming in another publication.
 We accept all format styles.All submissions need to feature community-based learning experiences by Cal Poly Humboldt students involved in courses (such as Service Learning, Academic Internships, fieldwork, experiential workshops, etc.), or clubs, volunteer activities, or on-campus community building programs.
 We prefer submissions that reflect personal experiences, rather than formal academic essays.

 - Submission timelines: Submissions should reflect activities in the most recent semester before the upcoming issue if at all possible (unless the article is more general, without time references).